brave-intl/publishers/.github/PULL_REQUEST_TEMPLATE.md

-## PR Name
+## Pull Request Name

-Add screenshot if applicable
+[Add Screenshot if applicable]

 #### Features

-Enter a brief summary of the PR - features, motivations, and issues it #closes
+Enter a brief summary of the Pull Request - features, motivations, and issues it #closes

 #### How To Test